-This proposed activity was passed into a Federal Law July 2014.
+This proposed activity was passed into Federal Law in July 2014.
 This activity was included in the 2014 Plan prior to the passing into Federal Law.

 PH-1 Escalating Minimum Rent

 PMHA established a schedule of minimum rents that started at \$25 per month and would increase every two years by \$25.